 “They both had this idea of David’s head appearing out of a Vasarely-inspired op art background, but weren’t sure if it could be done.
 I told them it could.
 David came to my studio in St.Michael Street, Paddington, and here we photographed the head shot—about three rolls of Ektachrome on a Hassleblad did it.
 David was a natural model, confident, relaxed, and fun to work with.
 I finally managed to create the finished montage after a few abortive attempts.
 It would have been so much easier now with Photoshop!”

-Just 30 examples of Vernon’s signed limited edition photograph are available to own and hang on your wall.
+Just 30 examples (across all size options) of Vernon’s signed limited edition photograph are available to own and hang on your wall.
+Two sizes are offered, but please ask about a custom size if that floats your boat.